'I had no income a month after having a baby'

 Last updated on .From the section Athletics

-Lee McConnell welcomes new pregnancy guidance for Britain's Olympic and Paralympic athletes after her career was cut short by childbirth.
+Lee McConnell welcomes new pregnancy guidance for Britain's Olympic and Paralympic athletes after her career was halted by childbirth.

 For the first time, UK Sport will offer in-depth advice and support through an athlete's pregnancy and post-birth.